 Blue CSCS Card - Skilled Worker

 Blue cards are issued to experienced workers who have completed the relevant training needed to fulfil their duties on site safely and effectively.
 The card is awarded to those who have achieved a construction-related NVQ or SVQ level 2, an apprenticeship, or another industry-approved qualification.
+All applicants must have passed a CITB Health, Safety and Environment test within the last two years at the level relevant to the occupation being applied for.

 Red CSCS Card - Provisional

 This is for people working through probationary periods with an employer.
-You can only apply for a provisional card if you have not held a CSCS card before and this card can only be applied for once.
+You can only apply for a provisional card if you have not held a CSCS card before, and this card can only be applied for once.
 The card lasts for six months and is not renewable.

 Red CSCS Card - Experienced Worker